There are numerous other photographers taking boring shots...

 How about Tattoos and Piercings?

 Depends on the assignment.
 If this is a shoot about you, there is nothing wrong with it.
 Tattoos and piercings are part of your lifestyle.
-For editorial, concepts and project work, piercings should be removed, unless they go with the theme.
+For editorial, concepts and project work, piercings should be removed if possible, unless they go with the theme.
 Tattoos may be covered or retouched in post processing.

 How about jewelry?